Cold chain: Fleet telematics and remote monitoring

-Data Logging and Compliance
+Data logging and compliance

 Continuous data logging is fundamental for validation and compliance.
-This is achieved using standalone Temperature data loggers, RFID tags that record temperature, or, most commonly, through the integrated telematics system.
-This creates an unbroken digital record of a shipment's temperature history from origin to destination, which is the core of a modern Track and trace system.
+This is achieved using standalone temperature data loggers, RFID tags that record temperature, or, most commonly, through the integrated telematics system.
+This creates an unbroken digital record of a shipment's temperature history from origin to destination, which is the core of a modern track and trace system.
 This verifiable audit trail is essential for meeting regulatory standards like HACCP and Good Distribution Practice (GDP), and for accurately determining the remaining shelf life of a product.

-Route Planning and Driver Management
+Route planning and driver management

 Modern route planning software can optimize routes not only for time and fuel efficiency but also to minimize risks to temperature-sensitive cargo.
 This can include avoiding areas with high ambient temperatures or known traffic congestion that could strain refrigeration units.
-Furthermore, Driver scoring systems are used to monitor driving behavior.
+Furthermore, driver scoring systems are used to monitor driving behavior.
 Gentle driving with smooth acceleration and braking is important to prevent load shifting and damage to delicate products like fresh produce or pharmaceuticals.

-Video Telematics and Security
+Video telematics and security

-For high-value cargo, Video telematics systems with interior and exterior-facing cameras provide an additional layer of oversight.
+For high-value cargo, video telematics systems with interior and exterior-facing cameras provide an additional layer of oversight.
 This technology can be used to verify that proper loading and unloading protocols are followed to minimize the time cargo doors are open.
-It also enhances security, which, when combined with GPS tracking, is a critical component for the Stolen vehicle recovery of valuable shipments such as pharmaceuticals.
+It also enhances security, which, when combined with GPS tracking, is a critical component for the stolen vehicle recovery of valuable shipments such as pharmaceuticals.